-You'll need to confirm that the policy that you're considering provides benefits for the types of dental procedures that you require.
+You'll need to confirm that the policy that you're considering provides benefits for the types of dental procedures you require.

-Sometimes procedures you'd expect should be covered aren't.
+Sometimes procedures you'd expect are covered aren't.

 More typically, a policy may not provide coverage for dental implants or extensive full-mouth rehabilitation.

 Cosmetic procedures are seldom covered by insurance.

-These types of treatments might include: teeth whitening, porcelain veneers, dental bonding veneers and potentially even some dental crowns, bridges or white fillings.
+These types of treatments might include: teeth whitening, porcelain veneers, composite veneers and potentially even some dental crowns, bridges or white fillings.
 It's less common to see this type of restriction with a discount dental plan.

 You will need to evaluate any deductibles that are associated with the policy you are considering.
 This is the dollar amount you will have to pay out-of-pocket before the insurance company will provide any benefits for any dental services.

 Some types of insurance plans (Indemnity / Traditional, PPO's) typically do have some sort of deductible, possibly along the line of $50 to $100 per individual (but the exact amount can certainly be more or less than this).

-You need to understand how the deductible is calculated.
+You'll need to understand how it's calculated.